 Seek Professional Help

-Many organizations offer free counseling on dealing with financial problems, whether it managing debt, creating and sticking to a budget, finding work, communicating with creditors, or claiming benefits or financial assistance.
+- Many organizations offer free counselling for financial problems.
+They can help with managing debt, creating and sticking to a budget, finding work, communicating with creditors, and applying for benefits.

-Reaching out is not a sign of weakness, and it doesn’t mean that you’ve somehow failed as a provider, parent, or person.
-It just means that you’re wise enough to recognize your financial situation.
+- Reaching out isn’t a sign of weakness, and it doesn’t mean you’ve somehow failed as a provider, parent, or person.
+It simply means you’re wise enough to recognize your financial situation.

 Check out this article: https://masteringpersonalfinances.com/creating-a-debt-repayment-plan/